renehorstmann/Pixelc/README.md

 ```

 ## Todo
-- assume android should be called nust gor?
+- assume android should be called just once?
+  - main recalled...

 - new optics
   - higher resolution?